gayatrig19/the-quest-adventures-game/README.md

 ## Imports

-- sys: used for handling standard input and output streams
+- sys: used for handling standard input and output streams during typewriter effect.
-- time: used for controlling the timing of text output game.
+- time: used for controlling the timing of text output game for typewriter effect.

 ## Version Control